Joseph-hackathon/hackathon/Scaling Ethereum 2024.md

-# ETH Seoul 2024 Hackathon
+# Scaling Ethereum 2024

 ## Review of participation in the sixth hackathon.

 ### Overview:
-AI Guard Snap provides wallet snap services and AI-based API services.
+We offer various existing e-commerce platforms such as Amazon and Shopify in a Web3 format.
+This platform operates in a decentralized manner, providing personalized markets tailored to individual sellers, enabling them to sell their products.

-We showcase how our service can be utilized using MetaMask's snap feature.
-Additionally, our service is designed for easy integration by all developers, with accompanying documentation for simplicity.
+Sellers can create and register their own stores, and they have the option to set commissions directly for their products.

-Through our service, users can verify the safety of their interactions and easily obtain explanations for the code.
+Buyers can browse products from multiple sellers and proceed with purchases using tokens.
+The reliability of these products can be verified through ETHSIGN's registered store sales registration certificates and product certificates.
+Additionally, information regarding the shipping process and detailed source information for the products is transparently provided using blockchain-based data.

-Lowering the entry barriers for blockchain applications for mainstream users through AI-driven approaches is what we believe to be true mass adoption in another direction.
+While this may resemble NFT marketplaces such as OpenSea, Rarible, and BackPack in the Web3 space, we offer a broader range of products for purchase and sale beyond just NFTs in an e-commerce format.

-✨If you want to see details, go to the [Devfolio Showcase](https://devfolio.co/projects/dappassistants-9d92)
+✨If you want to see details, go to the [ETHGlobal Showcase](https://ethglobal.com/showcase/complace-7v01t)

 ---
 ### Background:
 We formed a team together by recruiting team members directly from the Discord channel.
 - Project Manager 1
-- Full stack developers 2
+- Full stack developers 1

 ---
 ### Track:
-- *Astar Foundation*
+- *Arbitrum*
   - ⛓ Recommended Things for Builders
   - 🔐 AI or SocialFi Projects
-- *Neopin*
+- *Gnosis*
   - Best non-DeFi Use cas
-- *Near Dev Hub*
+- *Sign Protocol*
   - AI Governance is NEAR
 - *Injective*
   - Injective inEVM Bounty Program